ericbulloch/kwmd/tools/hydra.md

 # hydra

 Hydra is a very powerful tool to brute force a system.
-You can provide it with a wordlist to try for the username or password.
+I can provide it with a wordlist to try for the username or password in a login attempt.
 It will run the attempts in parrallel.
 Hydra is also aware of many different services and protocols.
-You can use this same tool to brute force ssh, ftp, PostgreSQL, smb and more.
-Some tools like community edition of Burp Suite rate limits your login attempts and so understanding how to use Hydra can save you from purchasing a Burp Suite license.
+I can use this same tool to brute force ssh, ftp, PostgreSQL, smb and more.
+Some tools like community edition of Burp Suite rate limits my login attempts and so understanding how to use Hydra saves me from purchasing a Burp Suite license.

 ## Usage